 \section{Acknowledgements}

 We thank Serge Assaad for helpful discussion of the topics here, as well as Xiang Zhou, Prateek Yadav, and Jaemin Cho for feedback on this paper.
+We also want to thank our reviewers and area chair for their thorough consideration of this work.
 This work was supported by NSF-CAREER Award 1846185, DARPA Machine-Commonsense (MCS) Grant N66001-19-2-4031, Royster Society PhD Fellowship, Microsoft Investigator Fellowship, and Google and AWS cloud compute awards.
 The views contained in this article are those of the authors and not of the funding agency.